Topics included in this article:

 Verification Best Practices

-A “Verification” is Service generated request for an Alert Assessment (see the Monitoring Services Agreement for more context.)
-Thus, each Verification triggers the transmission of a video clip to a live agent to try and visibly “verify” whether the Alert is an active threat triggering a Notification Event or not.
+A “Verification” is a service-generated request for an Alert Assessment (see the Monitoring Services Agreement for more context).
+Each Verification triggers the transmission of a video clip to a live agent who will try and visibly “verify” whether the Alert is an active threat triggering a Notification Event or not.

 Rhombus defines alarm monitoring license tiers based on the volume of Verifications that are triggered; thus, if your service triggers a high volume of Alerts requiring Verification, you will be required to purchase an appropriate license to cover anticipated volumes.